d2l-ai/d2l-en/chapter_linear-networks/weight-decay.md

 While $\ell_2$-regularized linear models constitute the classic *ridge regression* algorithm,
 $\ell_1$-regularized linear regression
-is a similarly fundamental model in statistics, which is popularly known as *lasso regression*.
+is a similarly fundamental method in statistics, popularly known as *lasso regression*.
 One reason to work with the $\ell_2$ norm is that it places an outsize penalty on large components of the weight vector.